guidewire-oss/sawchain/docs/chainsaw-cheatsheet.md

     status: 'False'
 ```

+**Note:** When comparing arrays, the length and order of elements must match exactly.
-**Note:** Array comparisons cannot be partial.
-When using filtering expressions, the assertion value
+In filtering expressions, the assertion value array must have identical length and element
-must be an array with the same number of elements as the filtered result.
-TODO: does order matter?
+order as the filtered result.
+However, within individual elements, partial field matching is valid.

 ### Iterating